-An Approach 2 uncertainty analysis was not conducted in the current reporting year.
-However, Approach 2 uncertainty results from a previous submission (reporting year 2016, see box below) show that the resulting uncertainties with Approach 1 for the reporting year 2019 are in a similar range as with Approach 2.
+An Approach 2 uncertainty analysis was not conducted in the current submission for the latest reporting year.
+However, Approach 2 uncertainty results from a previous submission (reporting year 2020, see box below) show that the resulting uncertainties with Approach 1 for the reporting year 2021 are in a similar range as with previous Approach 2 results.
 In terms of trend uncertainty, the results of Approach 2 show higher uncertainties than the results of Approach 1.
-Positive correlations for activity data and emission factors between the base year and the current reporting year tend to increase trend uncertainty when assessed with Approach 2 with a Monte Carlo Simulation.
-This effect is slightly enforced for the analysis including LULUCF due to the strong trends and rather high uncertainty values in this sector.
+Positive correlations for activity data and emission factors between the base year and the latest reporting year tend to increase trend uncertainty when assessed with Approach 2 with a Monte Carlo simulation.

-Results of the Approach 2 uncertainty analysis for the reporting year 2016:
+Results of the Approach 2 uncertainty analysis for the reporting year 2020:

-The Approach 2 level uncertainty (2016) in the national total annual CO2 equivalent emissions excluding LULUCF was 5.04% (95% confidence interval from -4.96% to 5.13%), trend uncertainty (1990-2016) was 6.26%.
+The Approach 2 level uncertainty (2020) in the national total annual CO_2 equivalent emissions excluding LULUCF was 4.92% (95% confidence interval from -4.88% to 4.96%), trend uncertainty (1990-2020) was 6.25%.

-The Approach 2 level uncertainty (2016) in the national total annual CO2 equivalent emissions including LULUCF was 5.35% (95% confidence interval from -5.30% to 5.41%), trend uncertainty (1990-2016) was 6.56%.
+The Approach 2 level uncertainty (2020) in the national total annual CO_2 equivalent emissions including LULUCF was 5.28% (95% confidence interval from -5.26% to 5.31%), trend uncertainty (1990-2020) was 6.42%.